SMOKEY-2006/Training/README.md

-# Training
+# Training.

-that's a new line code
+that's a new line code.

+That's another line.